huggingface/peft/docs/source/task_guides/semantic-similarity-lora.md

 For this task guide, we will explore the first stage of training an embedding model to predict semantically similar products given a product query.

-### Dive deep into the training script:
+## Training script deep dive

-We finetune [e5-large-v2](https://huggingface.co/intfloat/e5-large-v2) which tops [MTEB benchmark](https://huggingface.co/spaces/mteb/leaderboard) using PEFT-LoRA.
-The model is to get the embeddings and functions for computing loss are given below (snippets from the script):
+We finetune [e5-large-v2](https://huggingface.co/intfloat/e5-large-v2) which tops the [MTEB benchmark](https://huggingface.co/spaces/mteb/leaderboard) using PEFT-LoRA.

+[`AutoModelForSentenceEmbedding`] returns the query and product embeddings, and the `mean_pooling` function pools them across the sequence dimension and normalizes them:

 ```py
 class AutoModelForSentenceEmbedding(nn.Module):